 No upper limit was set as there are insufficient data.
 However, an upper limit of 25% protein as energy is recommended which is why I recommend this for those who are VERY active.
 Otherwise you simply do not have the need for such levels of protein and as a nutrient it will be inefficiently utilised compared with eating more clean carbohydrates.

 If anyone is telling you to jump on a diet that is well over 25% of calories from Protein then they are not considering your long term health and the consequences of excess amino acid concentration in your body and the associated chronic illnesses that will be significantly increased.
 Although animal protein is considerably worse in excess than plant protein (due to it’s amino acid make up) there’s no reason to consume any protein in excess.
 You may be thinking “What about the Keto diet”?
 There is no population that has been studied over time to conclude that a high protein, low carbohydrate diet is healthy in the long term and from what we know about proteins, they are strongly linked to causing cancer and ageing at high levels.
 In contrast, we have the ‘blue zone‘ populations to look at as populations that have displayed longevity, and at the core of their diets they stick to a largely plant-based, whole food diet without excessive protein.
-A great resource to listen to which goes deeper into the danger of high protein consumption, and keto in particular, is a recent interview of Joel Khan, MD and Rich Roll.

 In short, pretty much every single whole plant food contains protein but here is a list of some of the major ones!